OutSystems/docs-support/src/enterprise/licensing/overview/app-object-count.md

 ## Details on AO counting for API Methods
 * Each API method you *create* ([REST](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/REST/Expose_REST_APIs) or [SOAP Web Service](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/SOAP/Exposing_SOAP_Web_Services/Expose_a_SOAP_Web_Service)) counts as 1 AO.
 * Each API method you *consume* ([REST](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/REST/Consume_REST_APIs), [SOAP Web Service](https://success.outsystems.com/Documentation/11/Extensibility_and_Integration/SOAP/Consuming_SOAP_Web_Services), SAP BAPI, etc.) within each app counts as 1 AO.
-* Each [Service Action](https://success.outsystems.com/Documentation/11/Developing_an_Application/Reuse_and_Refactor/Use_Services_to_Expose_Functionality#:~:text=In%20OutSystems%2C%20a%20Service%20Action%20is%20a%20REST,to%20the%20producer%20module%2C%20in%20a%20loosely-coupled%20way.) you create counts as 1 AO.
 * APIs that are within a C#-based extension do not contribute to the AO count.

 ## Other Scenarios relating to AO counting